17 February, 2012

-Her memories, shadows and friends alike— they had been worn down, and lay there damp and raw, like scraps of glass washed up upon the shores by the frigid waters of the Nercha.
-One could see what could never have been seen before: that Nerchinsk indeed held good men, and dark ones, and those so torn apart they scarcely knew goodness from darkness any longer.
-Time leached all that was impure from the companions until all that remained was the essential—the world-weariness, the churlish tempers, the intricate psychological scaffolds could not be kept up or down under the pummeling of days.
+Not to be forgotten, was all of them—memories, shadows and friends alike.
+They had been rubbed down, they lay worn and raw like scraps of glass washed up upon the shores by the frigid waters of the Nercha.
+One could see what could never have been seen before: that Nerchinsk indeed held good men, and dark ones, and those so torn apart by madness they scarcely knew themselves.
+Time leached all that was impure from the companions until all that remained was the world-weariness, the churlish tempers, and the intricate psychological scaffoldings, which could not be kept up or down under the pummeling of Siberian days.

 It was these little things.